fdonzello/advanced-angular/README.md

 ## Makefile

-Everything you need is to be up and running is contained in the Makefile.
+Everything you need to be up and running is contained in the Makefile.

 ## Setup